Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 [docs] def shell_complete( self, ctx: click.Context, param: click.Parameter, incomplete: str, ) -> list[CompletionItem]: """Suggest the ``auto``/``max`` keywords; an integer count is free-form.
 Completion proposes only the symbolic keywords, matched case-insensitively to mirror how :meth:`convert` lower-cases its input.
 An integer has no finite set to enumerate, so none is offered, yet :meth:`convert` still accepts one. """ prefix = incomplete.lower() return [ CompletionItem(keyword) for keyword in self.choices if keyword.startswith(prefix) ]

 [docs] class JobsOption(ExtraOption): """A pre-configured ``--jobs`` option to control parallel execution.
 Accepts an integer or one of two keywords resolved by :class:`~click_extra.execution.JobCount`: ``auto`` (the default: one fewer than the available logical CPU cores, leaving a core free for the main process and system tasks) and ``max`` (every available logical CPU core).
 A value of ``0`` disables parallelism and runs sequentially.
 The core count is the number of *logical* CPUs (hardware threads) reported by :func:`os.cpu_count`, not physical cores: see :data:`~click_extra.execution.CPU_COUNT`.
-On a host with too few logical CPUs, ``auto``/``max`` resolve to a single job and :class:`~click_extra.execution.JobCount` logs a warning that execution will be sequential.
+On a host with too few logical CPUs, ``auto``/``max`` resolve to a single job and :class:`~click_extra.execution.JobCount` logs that execution will be sequential: as a warning when the keyword was requested explicitly, at info level when it came from the option's own default.
 The resolved value is stored as an :class:`int` in ``ctx.meta[click_extra.context.JOBS]``. .. warning:: ``JobsOption`` only resolves and publishes the job count: it does not drive any concurrency by itself.
 Pass it to :func:`run_jobs` (which reads the resolved ``ctx.meta[click_extra.context.JOBS]`` count), or read that value yourself and act on it. """

 [docs] def validate_jobs( self, ctx: click.Context, param: click.Parameter, value: int, ) -> None: """Validate the resolved job count and store it in context metadata. :class:`~click_extra.execution.JobCount` has already resolved any ``auto``/``max`` keyword to an integer by the time this runs.
 A value of ``0`` disables parallelism: it is rounded up to ``1`` (sequential execution) with a warning.
 Negative values are likewise clamped to ``1``, and a count above the available cores is honored but warned about.
 The resolved count is then logged at info level next to the host's logical CPU count (:data:`~click_extra.execution.CPU_COUNT`), so a CLI's parallelism is visible under ``--verbosity INFO``. """ if ctx.resilient_parsing: return effective = value if value == 0: effective = 1 logger.warning( "Requested 0 jobs: parallelism disabled, running sequentially.", ) elif value < 0: effective = 1 logger.warning( "Requested %d jobs, clamping to minimum of 1.", value, ) elif CPU_COUNT and value > CPU_COUNT: logger.warning( "Requested %d jobs exceeds available CPU cores (%d).", value, CPU_COUNT, ) context.set(ctx, context.JOBS, effective) # Surface the resolved worker count so any CLI using --jobs can show its # parallelism (and how it maps to the logical CPU count) under -v/INFO. logger.info( "Resolved --jobs to %d (os.cpu_count()=%s logical CPUs).", effective, CPU_COUNT if CPU_COUNT is not None else "unknown", )